 - As a federal sub-contractor, Doe Run adheres to the requirements of the Office of Federal Contract Compliance Programs (OFCCP).
 In doing so, Doe Run develops annual affirmative action plans, which support the principles of equal employment opportunity and affirmative action in all of our vendor agreements, as well as employment policies and practices, including recruiting, hiring, compensation, benefits, transfers, training, promotions, social recreation programs, company-sponsored events, and in other terms and conditions of employment.

 - Doe Run strives to maintain open communication with important audiences both inside and outside the company.
 As described within the Reporting Practice, Doe Run holds regular meetings with employees and engages in ongoing conversations with external stakeholders.
 We also periodically survey employees and community stakeholders.
 Through our corporate office, Doe Run provides our operating sites with guidance and education about community engagement.
 Sites then implement programs based on the specific needs of local communities.
 These programs include regular community outreach, facility tours, public meetings and ongoing dialogue with local communities.
 You can share feedback with the company through any of these forums, or by contacting firstname.lastname@example.org.

-- We also provide our employees with a mechanism by which they can anonymously share issues or concerns via a hotline system managed by an outside third party.
+- In addition to providing on-site HR support, we also provide our employees with a mechanism to anonymously share issues or concerns via a hotline system managed by an outside third party.
 Once an employee makes a report, the third-party firm notifies human resources and legal department leadership.
 Timely investigations are conducted for all reports made to the hotline.
-Any necessary communication between the reporter and the company is handled through the third-party system, unless an employee elects otherwise, to handle resolving issues as discretely as possible.
+Any necessary communication between the reporter and the company is handled through the third-party system, unless an employee elects otherwise, to resolve issues as discretely as possible.